papercast-dev/papercast/docs/source/modules/pipelines.md

 Papercast pipelines are a way to chain together a series of collectors, processors, and publishers.

-Collectors accept document identifiers and return Productions.
+Processors accept document identifiers and return Productions.

 Processors accept Productions and return Productions.

 Publishers accept Productions and return nothing in the Python environment, but may publish the Production to a remote location.

-Pipelines are constructed by connecting Collectors, Processors, and Publishers together.
+Pipelines are constructed by connecting Processors, Processors, and Publishers together.
 The output of one component is the input of the next component.

 To make pipeline components interoperable, they operate on a set of types.
 Papercast provides a set of common types.
 More exotic use cases may require custom types.